 For example, getting promoted at work means getting more take-home pay.
 Suddenly, you want a premium, expensive brand of coffee instead of the generic one you used to love.
 But it may not stop with those little things.
-You may think you should also move to a bigger home, buy a flashier car, or even eat at expensive places.
+You might think you should also move to a bigger home, buy a flashier car, or eat at expensive places.

-Now, you are spending money instead of saving it.
+Suddenly you are spending money instead of saving it.
 Before you know it, you have lost sight of your savings goals.

 While it’s true that there’s no harm in rewarding ourselves for all the hard work that we do, we should still draw the line somewhere to avoid lifestyle creep.

 Here are more ways to keep your financial relationships with money healthy despite getting an increased income:

 - Increase your savings rate.
 Now that you are making more money, you must be more committed to your financial goals.
 This is an excellent opportunity to save $100,000 quickly compared to your rate of saving on the previous income.
 So instead of increasing your spending, focus on saving more money.